Job Prospects... At a glance

 * Growth projections are based on the category “Construction, Distribution and Production Managers”.

 The number of importers and exporters in employment fell slightly from 2006 to 2013.
 Employment is projected to increase over the next few years.

 Source: Statistics NZ Census and MBIE projections

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Two years after completing a bachelor’s degree in business and management, most graduates are either in employment or further study.
-A fairly high proportion of graduates were overseas, while almost none were receiving a benefit.
-The median salary two years after completion was around $45,000.
+Three years after completing a bachelor’s degree in business and management, the large majority of graduates are in employment.
+A fairly high proportion of graduates were overseas, while very few were receiving a benefit.
+The median salary three years after graduation was estimated to be about $53,000.
 Note that only a small fraction of these graduates were employed as importers or exporters.

 Importers and exporters are not on Immigration New Zealand's skill shortage lists.